-If you have ever seen a swimmer’s body then I’m sure you will recall the image of a perfectly v-shaped and sculpted back with no sign of back fat or bra bulge in sight.
-Swimming is great for your back muscles so today I’m going to share my top four tips to help you maximize your pool time.
+If you have ever seen a swimmer’s body, then I’m sure you will recall the image of a perfectly v-shaped and sculpted back with no sign of back fat or bra bulge in sight.
+Swimming is great for your back muscles, so today I’m going to share my top four tips to help you maximize your pool time.

 First, let’s think about all the marvelous health benefits associated with regular swimming.
-I must admit that a sculpted and toned back is one of the best advantages in my mind but all these other swimming benefits certainly sweeten the deal:
+I must admit that a sculpted and toned back is one of the best advantages in my mind, but all these other swimming benefits certainly sweeten the deal:

 When I was pregnant with my triplets, swimming was the only form of exercise I was allowed to do.
-I loved being in the pool, moving my body freely and feeling a few pounds lighter and, as an athlete, it was something I felt I had to do at least once a week.
-Swimming and aqua jogging is a staple part of many pro athletes training regimens.
-Basketball players, baseball players, track and field athletes, and even golfers appreciate the benefits of aqua based training.
+I loved being in the pool, moving my body freely and feeling a few pounds lighter.
+And as an athlete, it was something I felt I had to do at least once a week.
+Swimming and aqua jogging is a staple part of many pro athletes’ training regimens.
+Basketball players, baseball players, track and field athletes, and even golfers appreciate the benefits of aqua-based training.

-I have explained in previous posts that there is no such phenomenon as targeted fat reduction – working your back muscles alone will not rid you of fat in just that area of your body.
+I have explained in previous posts that there is no such phenomenon as targeted fat reduction.
+Working your back muscles alone will not rid you of fat in just that area of your body.
 The good news is that swimming is a full body cardiovascular exercise that is known for being a great slow fat burner.
 Doing drills that specifically target your back muscles will build and tone your muscles.

 Swimming is not something you should rush.
-That’s not to say you can’t swim fast, I mean that regular, decent-length sessions will deliver the best return.
-In order to burn fat and tone up you will need to dedicate yourself to swimming – 45-60 minutes of continuous laps keeping your heart rate at a steady working pace will give you the best results.
+That’s not to say you can’t swim fast—I mean that regular, decent-length sessions will deliver the best return.
+In order to burn fat and tone up, you will need to dedicate yourself to swimming 45-60 minutes of continuous laps, keeping your heart rate at a steady working pace will give you the best results.

 Switching your stokes throughout your swim will ensure that you are working all of your back muscles and not just favoring your most comfortable stroke.

 A varied stroke workout keeps your swim session interesting and ensures that all of your muscles are working hard.
-Try doing two laps of each stroke and keep alternating for the entire duration of your swim.
+Try doing two laps of each stroke, and keep alternating for the entire duration of your swim.

 Abandoning your kick altogether may alter your upper-body form and not fully engage your back muscles, so start out simply by using a float in between your ankles or kicking every other stroke.
 Taking your legs out of the equation will make your upper body work twice as hard.

 To increase resistance in the water, using floats or weights can speed up your muscle building results.
-Or try wearing webbed swimming gloves as the added resistance will make more work for your upper body and back, and this will make your workout more intense.
+Or try wearing webbed swimming gloves, as the added resistance will make more work for your upper body and back, and this will make your workout more intense.

 A high intensity muscular workout will tone and build muscles faster than normal swimming alone.
 The added bonus of using gloves is that, as you become efficient using them, you will swim more laps in less time.

-Swimming is a great for getting in shape and losing weight.
-As you lose fat your swimming sessions may seem to be more intense and that’s because fat helps your body float!
+Swimming is great for getting in shape and losing weight.
+As you lose fat your swimming sessions may seem to be more intense, and that’s because fat helps your body float!
 So, as you reduce fat and build muscle, your body will have to work harder to keep you afloat.